Documentation for declarator

 Declarator blocks differ from the others by not having a specific type, instead they are attached to some source code.

 Declarator blocks are introduced by a special comment: either

-#=, which must be immediately followed by either a space or an opening bracket.
-If followed by a space, the block is terminated by the end of line; if followed by one or more opening brackets, the block is terminated by the matching sequence of closing brackets.
+#=, which must be immediately followed by either a space or an opening curly brace.
+If followed by a space, the block is terminated by the end of line; if followed by one or more opening curly braces, the block is terminated by the matching sequence of closing curly braces.

 Blocks starting with